udippant/base-drafts/draft-ietf-quic-http.md

 response to the same request.
 Non-final responses do not contain a payload body or trailers.

-An HTTP request/response exchange fully consumes a bidirectional QUIC stream.
+An HTTP request/response exchange fully consumes a bidirectional QWIK stream.
-After sending a request, a client closes the stream for sending; after sending a final response, the server closes the stream for sending and the QUIC stream is fully closed.
-Requests and responses are considered complete when the corresponding QUIC stream is closed in the appropriate direction.
+After sending a request, a client closes the stream for sending; after sending a final response, the server closes the stream for sending and the QWIK stream is fully closed.
+Requests and responses are considered complete when the corresponding QWIK stream is closed in the appropriate direction.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has not been sent and received.
-When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC STOP_SENDING frame with error code HTTP_EARLY_RESPONSE, sending a complete response, and cleanly closing its stream.
+When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QWIK STOP_SENDING frame with error code HTTP_EARLY_RESPONSE, sending a complete response, and cleanly closing its stream.
 Clients MUST NOT discard complete responses as a result of having their request terminated abruptly, though